GardenGroupUO/NISP/Documentation/source/Local_Minimisation_Function.rst

 Because of this flexibility, it is possible to use any type of calculator from ASE, ASAP, GWAP, LAMMPS, etc. It is even possible for the user to design this to use with non-python user-interface based local optimisers.
 See :ref:`How to write the Minimisation_Function for non-ASE Implemented Calculator <non_ASE_Implemented_Calculator>` for information on how to write a ``Minimisation_Function`` def to do this.

-While it is possible to implement DFT based programs into NISP, such as VASP or Quantum Espresso, it is recommended that you obtain the clusters with those programs individually and enter the energy that you obtained from the programs into NISP manually.
-See :ref:`How to manually enter energy results into NISP <How_To_Manually_Enter_Energy_Results_Into_NISP>` to obtain more information about how to manually enter energy results into NISP.
+If you want to use VASP to perform local optimisation calculations, see :ref:`How to perform NISP with VASP calculations <How_To_VASP_In_NISP>`.
+If you want to use another long running programming like Quantum Espresso, you will need to enter in cluster energies from the program you use into NISP manually.
+See :ref:`How to manually enter energy results into NISP <How_To_Manually_Enter_Energy_Results_Into_NISP>` for more information.

 In the following documentation we will describe how the ``Minimisation_Function`` method is designed in a **RunMinimisation.py** file, and how you can make your own.
 Examples of **RunMinimisation.py** files can be found in `github.com/GardenGroupUO/NISP <https://github.com/GardenGroupUO/NISP>`_ in the directory path ``Examples`` (this should be found in `github.com/GardenGroupUO/NISP/tree/main/Examples <https://github.com/GardenGroupUO/Organisms/tree/main/Examples>`_).